How Much Ang Bao to Give for a Baby Shower: Your Complete Guide

 Central to these celebrations is the practice of giving Ang Bao—red packets filled with money—which carry deep cultural symbolism of luck and blessings.

 However, deciding the appropriate amount for an Ang Bao can be complex, influenced by tradition, personal relationships, and contemporary trends.
+In short.

 Understanding Baby Shower Ang Bao Traditions